Relightable Neural Actor with Intrinsic Decomposition and Pose Control: Method

 \subsection{Neural Renderer}

-The third part of our method is our neural renderer, which takes the disentangled components as normal, visibility, albedo, and rough; integrates the lights from the environment map, and outputs the rendered image.
+The third part of our method is our neural renderer, which takes the disentangled components as normal, visibility, albedo, and roughness; integrates the lights from the environment map, and outputs the rendered image.

-Based on our volume rendering defined in \cref{sec:method_geometry}, our neural renderer starts by recasting the ray $\mathbf{r}$ with importance sampling around the estimated depth value $\hat{\mathbf{D}}$.
+Our neural renderer starts by recasting the ray $\mathbf{r}$ with importance sampling around the estimated depth value $\hat{\mathbf{D}}$.
 Thus, all the points $\mathbf{r}_n$ are most likely close to the surface.
-For each sampled point in the ray, we obtain the normal direction $\mathbf{n}_n$ and the visibility $\bm{\upsilon}_n$ by interpolating the normal and visibility maps in UV around the point $(u_n, v_n)$.
-The albedo $\mathbf{a}_n$ and roughness $\rho_n$ are obtained by interpolating the albedo and roughness maps in UV around the point $(u_n+u^\prime_u, v_n+v^\prime_n)$.
+For each sampled point in the ray, we obtain the normal direction $\mathbf{n}_n$ and the visibility values $\bm{\upsilon}_n$ by interpolating the normal and visibility maps in UV around the point $(u_n, v_n)=\Psi(\mathbf{r}_n)$.
+The albedo $\mathbf{a}_n$ and roughness $\rho_n$ are obtained by interpolating the albedo and roughness maps in UV around the point ${(u_n+u^\prime_u, v_n+v^\prime_n)}$, i.e., following the deformation predicted by UVDeltaNet.